-The 12-month programme is open to all final year undergraduate students from the School of Arts and Media.
+The 12-month programme is open to all final year University of Salford undergraduate students from the School of Arts and Media.

-Starting in summer 2018, we have six scholars.
-The group will comprise four Visual Arts graduates, one Fashion Image Making and Styling graduate and one Photography graduate.
-Visual artists Sadé Mica, Ovie Ist Kings Iruru and Katie McGuire will have studio spaces at Hot Bed Press, Mirabel Studios and Paradise Works respectively.
-Fellow visual artist Alena Donely will shared a studio space with Heather Glazzard from Fashion Image Making and Styling.
-Photographer Joshua Turner will be with Redeye, The Photography Network.
+We currently have have six scholars.
+The group will comprises four Visual Arts graduates, one Fashion Image Making and Styling graduate and one Photography graduate.
+Visual artists Sadé Mica, Ovie Ist Kings Iruru and Katie McGuire have studio spaces at Hot Bed Press, Mirabel Studios and Paradise Works respectively.
+Fellow visual artist Alena Donely shares a studio space with Heather Glazzard from Fashion Image Making and Styling.
+Photographer Joshua Turner is with Redeye, The Photography Network.

 News from our Scholars